Suicide Prevention Pathway

 Structured follow up to re-assess suicidality; review the safety/ care plan; communication with carers, families, and health professionals; identification and involvement of other agencies and identification of any barriers to treatment.

-Introducing the Chronological Assessment of Suicide Events (CASE) approach
+Chronological Assessment of Suicide Events (CASE) approach

 Training Materials to Support Clinical Staff